equinor/ert/docs/source/creating_custom_jobs.rst

 Where ``cycle`` is used to endlessly repeat a list (in this case the "cycle" list inside ``config``) and ``islice`` is used to limit the length of this ``cycle`` to the number of wells.

-Then well names in the various groups are sorted based on priority (highest priority last) and the last element of a group is popped off based on the index of ``well_cycle``
+Then, well names in the various groups are sorted based on priority (highest priority last) and the last element of a group is popped off based on the index of ``well_cycle``.

 The ``leftovers`` from when the cycle can no longer be adhered to (group has no more wells) are sorted based on priority (highest first) and added at the end of ``new_order``.